prashantgupta24/firewalld-rest/README.md

 firewall-cmd --reload
 ```

 This removes ssh access for everyone.
-This is where the application comes into play, and we enable access based on IP.
+This is where the application will come into play, and we enable access based on IP.

-**Confirmirmation for the step**:
+**Confirmation for the step**:

 ```
 firewall-cmd --zone=public --list-all